Yogananth-r/rock-paper-scissors/README.md

 # Rock Paper Scissors

-This is the solution for the problem rock paper scissors in Machine Learning With Python in FreeCodeCamp.
+This is my solution for the problem rock paper scissors in Machine Learning With Python in FreeCodeCamp.

 In the file RPS.py you are provided with a function called player.
 The function takes an argument that is a string describing the last move of the opponent ("R", "P", or "S").
 The function should return a string representing the next move for it to play ("R", "P", or "S").